Trump's threats could inadvertently send more car manufacturers to Mexico

 Other Ford insiders agreed that the economics of that move have actually been improving as Mexico's economy and currency falter.

-Not everyone is taking that position.
-In an interview with the Associated Press this week, "All the carmakers have listened to this message and will act in consequence."
+Not everyone is taking that position, however.
+In an interview with the Associated Press this week, Nissan Motor Company CEO Carlos Ghosn, said, "All the carmakers have listened to [Trump's] message and will act in consequence."

 If and how Nissan will respond remains to be seen, however.
 The carmaker already produces the majority of vehicles it sells in the U.S. in two American plants.
 The one in Smyrna, Tennessee is, in fact, the largest single assembly line in the country.